Strengthening the Packers and Stockyards Act

 WHAT IS THE PACKERS AND STOCKYARDS ACT?

-More than 100 years ago, the U.S. passed its first law to protect farmers and ranchers from concentrated, abusive monopoly power in the livestock industry.
-Farm Action has demonstrated how the Packers and Stockyards Act (P&S Act) successfully leveled the economic playing field for decades, and how the erosion of its power by courts in the 1980s allowed corporations to gain unprecedented control over meat and poultry production.
+The Packers and Stockyards Act (P&S Act) successfully leveled the economic playing field for decades, until the erosion of its power by courts in the 1980s allowed corporations to gain unprecedented control over meat and poultry production.

 The result of all this?
 Cattle, poultry, and hog farmers are going out of business, workers are subjected to low pay and hazardous conditions, and consumers are facing skyrocketing prices at the grocery store — all while corporations like JBS, Smithfield, and Tyson Foods line their pockets with record profits.

-STRENGTHENING THE P&S ACT
+STRENGTHENING THE P&S ACT THROUGH USDA RULEMAKING

 #1) Transparency in Poultry Grower Contracting and Tournaments

-About: This proposal shines a light on the inner workings of the poultry tournament system, a corrupt and abusive scheme in which contract poultry farmers must compete for a price they will be paid for raising poultry.
-To learn more about this system, check out our short explainer video on YouTube
+About: This proposal brings transparency to the inner workings of the poultry tournament system, a corrupt and abusive scheme in which contract poultry farmers must compete for a price they will be paid for raising poultry.

 #2) Inclusive Competition and Market Integrity

+Over the past century, farmers and rural communities have been caught in the middle as ever-larger and more powerful corporations lobbied against any changes to the system that benefits them — and no one else.
 For a vivid illustration of this history, check out Farm Action’s blog about the Farmer Fair Practices Rules, a set of reforms proposed in 2010 that would have fortified the Packers and Stockyards Act.
-If these rules had been enacted rather than defeated by corporate lobbyists, they would have shifted the balance of power into the hands of livestock and poultry producers, giving them more tools to protect themselves against massive meatpackers and legal ground to stand on in the case of abuse.
+If these rules had been enacted rather than defeated by corporate lobbyists, they would have shifted the balance of power into the hands of livestock and poultry producers, giving them more tools to protect themselves against massive meatpackers and legal ground to stand on.

 Pressure's on the USDA